 - A private yet affordable Jewish K-8 school

 - Always working to enhance the school’s infrastructure

 - Built on the believe that all Jewish children should have access to Torah learning

 LHA believes in educating the whole child.
 We provide a rigorous, up-to-date curriculum in a nurturing and stimulating environment that promotes optimal learning.
 Our small class sizes allow for individualized, differentiated instruction.

 About 1/3 of each day is spent studying Hebrew and learning Jewish history, sacred text, holidays, and customs.
 Critical thinking and interpretation skills are developed through their daily Torah study.

-For the fifth year in a row, HACS students’ average CTP IV and ERB scores outperform those of national independent schools.
+For the fifth year in a row, LHA students’ average CTP IV and ERB scores outperform those of national independent schools.

 “If we wish to have a future generation of identifiable, Torah observant Jews, we must involve ourselves in the guidance of children from the youngest age in the proper Torah path.”
 (Hashlichus Hachinuchis B’igros Ha’Rebbe)

 The Lubavitch Hebrew Academy School, founded at the behest of the Lubavitcher Rebbe, believes that every Jewish child has a “birthright” to an authentic Torah education of the highest academic standards, along with an excellent general education to enable him/her to grow into a productive, successful, and committed member of the larger Jewish and world community.

 As emissaries of the Lubavitcher Rebbe, the world view of Chabad philosophy guides our vision and propels us forward.
 Our vision is a school where any Jewish child, regardless of affiliation, can receive instruction at his/her level with the view to advancement in all areas.